 Getting started with a password manager

 The first thing you’ll be asked to do when starting with most password managers is choose a master password.
 This one password will give you access to your whole database of other passwords – so it’s important to make it strong.
 The good news is that this will be the only password you’ll need to remember in the future.
 Most password managers will offer to generate a strong password for you, so you don’t need to agonise over which combination of letters and characters to choose.

 Once your password manager is installed, you’ll be able to start changing your existing passwords across all your various accounts to ensure they are secure.
-Depending which password manager you are using, it may even offer to identify and replace any weak or duplicate passwords for you.
-This is a good step to ensure that you are not using the same password across a variety of websites.
+Also, if you’re transferring from one password manager to another, you can easily export and import passwords to save time.

 Creating strong passwords is one of the most important steps in protecting yourself against cyber-attacks – both at home and in your business.
 As cyber criminals develop ever-more sophisticated tactics to steal your data, it’s now more important than ever to create secure passwords.

-There are methods which can be used to find out if your login credentials have ever become compromised, such as Dark Web Monitoring.
-Find out more about that here.
+There are methods which can be used to find out if your login credentials have ever become compromised, such as dark web monitoring.